awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

   + Object key name – A string that specifies the type of resource to which the following advanced settings apply\.
   + Object value – A JSON object string that contains one or more backup settings specific to the associated resource type\.

   At this time, the only advanced backup setting that is supported enables Microsoft Volume Shadow Copy Service \(VSS\) backups for Windows or SQL Server running on an Amazon EC2 instance\.
-The key name must be the `"ec2"` resource type, and the value specifies that `"WindowsVSS"` support is either `enabled` or `disabled` for backups performed on those Amazon EC2 instances\.
+The key name must be the `"ec2"` resource type, and the value specifies that `"windows_vss"` support is either `enabled` or `disabled` for backups performed on those Amazon EC2 instances\.
 For more information about this feature, see [Creating a VSS\-Enabled Windows Backup](https://docs.aws.amazon.com/aws-backup/latest/devguide/windows-backup.html) in the *AWS Backup Developer Guide*\.

   ```
   "advanced_backup_settings": {
       "ec2": {
-          "WindowsVSS": {
+          "windows_vss": {
               "@@assign": "enabled"
           }
       }